akuzlak/Excel-Search-Functionality-VBA/README.md

 ## How is this VBA created?

-This VBA is created by an iterative approach using the ChatGPT AI tool made public in November 2022 and as of January 24, 2023, it is still free to use.
+This VBA is created by an iterative approach using the ChatGPT AI tool.
 By giving commands to ChatGPT and getting help from it when errors are encountered, after around 4-6 hours of work which includes around 25-35 iterations, this VBA code is created.